 Historically, Singapore has always enacted pretty stringent smoking policies.
 In 1971, Singapore became the first Asian country to prohibit tobacco advertising.
 Smoking in various public places has been banned since 1970, and the list of public areas where Singaporeans can light a smoke is ever shrinking.
 These measures made a significant impact on the smoking rate in the country, bringing it down from 23% in 1977 to 13.3% in 2013.

 More recently, a bill was passed in September to give National Environment Agency (NEA) officers greater enforcement powers to enter smoking-prohibited places in order to investigate smoking-related offences.

 The financial cost of smoking

-Whether or not you think raising the minimum smoking age is a good move, it’s likely that most Singaporeans (even the smokers among us!) will agree on one thing: smoking is expensive.
+Whether or not you the bill is a good move, it’s likely that most Singaporeans (even the smokers among us!) will agree on one thing: smoking is expensive.

 Just how expensive is smoking in Singapore?
-In a comparison between the world’s ten most expensive cities, Singapore comes up at number three for most expensive branded cigarettes, at an average of US$9.15 (or about S$13) per pack.
-For the average smoker, smoking can burn a pretty nasty hole in the wallet over time.
-Here’s how:
+In a comparison between the world’s ten most expensive cities, Singapore comes up at number three for most expensive branded cigarettes, at an average of US$9.66 (or about S$13.31) per pack.
+If you’re into Marlboro cigarettes, a pack could set you back S$14.10.

 |Forgoing a pack for one day could buy you a cinema